vizia/vizia-book/src/quickstart/modifiers.md

 Note how this overrides the default background color of the label, which is provided by a CSS stylesheet.

 Multiple modifiers can be chained together to achieve more complex view configuration.
-Because modifiers are just changing the properties of a view, the order of modifiers is not important.

 ```rust
 Label::new(cx, "Hello Vizia")